vCloud-DFTBA/Viettel-Digital-Talent-2023/5. Kubernetes/README.md

-## `Important Information:` This document includes `multiple gif files` that describe the process of `testing some API connections`.
+## `Important information:` This document includes `multiple gif files` that describe the process of `testing some API connections`.
 Wait for the gif files to download completely before viewing all instruction.

 # Multi-tier web application Deployment in Kubernetes